Skip Ribbon Commands

 Separate rooms for individual students

-If approval has been granted for the use of a scribe (or electronic scribe), reader (or electronic reader) a clarifier, an Auslan interpreter and/or assistive technology, a student must complete their external assessment in a separate examination room and a separate supervisor must be present.
+If approval has been granted for the use of a reader (or electronic reader), scribe (or electronic scribe), a clarifier, an Auslan interpreter and/or assistive technology, a student must complete their external assessment in a separate examination room and a separate supervisor must be present.

 Group Computer Rooms